-To the respondents who answered "Yes", Q5b asked "What caused you to decrease the target quantum of pay for an incumbent CEO?"
-Here, unlike for increases in pay, there were significant discrepancies between investors and directors.
-The five factors that standard theories predict should drive reductions in pay (poor CEO performance, decreases in firm size, changes in attractiveness at your firm, changes in attractiveness at other firms, decreases in pay at peer firms) were the five least popular options for directors, with all average ratings being negative.
-In contrast, the investor responses were similar as for increases in pay - investors believe that these factors should drive both increases and decreases in pay symmetrically, just as theory predicts.
+To the respondents who answered "Yes", Panel B asked "What caused you to decrease the target quantum of pay for an incumbent CEO?"
+Here, unlike for increases, there was significant disagreement between investors and directors.
+The five factors that standard theories predict should drive reductions in pay (poor performance, decreases in firm size, changes in attractiveness at your firm, changes in attractiveness at other firms, decreases in pay at peer firms) were the five least popular options for directors, all with negative average ratings.
+In contrast, investors believe that these five factors should drive both increases and decreases in pay, as theory predicts.

-One potential explanation for this asymmetry is that directors are more concerned about the motivational or retention consequences of pay cuts.
-Investors' most popular reason to cut pay was poor CEO performance (70%/0.96), but such a cut may erode the CEO's sense of worth.
-CEOs may also see pay cuts because of changes in pay at peer firms or their own job getting easier as unfair, as these changes are out of their control.
+One potential explanation for this disagreement is that investors are less concerned about the motivational or retention consequences of pay cuts.
+Investors' most popular reason to cut pay was poor CEO performance (70%/0.96), even though such a cut may erode the CEO's sense of worth.
+CEOs may also view pay cuts because of changes at peer firms or their own job getting easier as unfair, as these changes are out of their control.
 Recall, however, that directors view increases in peer firm pay and job complexity as valid justifications for pay rises.
-This echoes Garvey and Milbourn (2006), who find that CEOs are rewarded for good luck but not penalized for bad luck.
+This asymmetry echoes Garvey and Milbourn (2006), who find that CEOs are rewarded for good luck but not penalized for bad luck.

-Instead, directors' three most common reasons to cut pay had no analogy in the question about increases (Q4).
+Directors' three most common reasons to cut pay had no analogy in the question about increases.
 The most popular response (46%/0.15, versus 27%/-0.28 for investors) was "external pressure to reduce pay."
 The free-text responses highlighted two recent causes of external pressure - the COVID-19 pandemic, and the controversy about executive pensions.
 A second popular reason was "your firm encountering financial constraints" (51%/0.07 for directors, 58%/0.53 for investors).
-This was one of the few responses that differed according to firm size (35%/-0.50 for directors in the FTSE 100 versus 78%/1.00 for FTSE Small Cap firms), consistent with financial constraints being more important and CEO pay being a larger fraction of profits in smaller firms.
+16

-A third, and unexpected, justification to cut pay was "the CEO requesting it" (41%/-0.37).18 While contrary to almost any model, it can be justified by either the CEO having a sense of fairness or wanting to pre-empt controversy.
+A third, and unexpected, justification to cut pay was "the CEO requesting it" (41%/-0.37).
+While contrary to almost any model, it can be justified by the CEO having a sense of fairness or wanting to pre-empt controversy.
 One director wrote: "I was the incumbent CEO and asked for a reduction to reflect reduced complexity and intensity of role."
 Another director said that it should not be up to the board to be tough on pay; a CEO should be tough on her own pay to show that she is sensitive to the environment.
 Taking these three reasons together, directors see pay cuts as plausible if they can be attributed to external pressures or financial constraints, or are requested by the CEO.
-The likely reason is that such cuts, unlike cuts in response to bad performance, do not challenge the CEOs' sense of her worth.
+Unlike cuts in response to bad performance, such cuts do not challenge the CEOs' sense of her worth.